Precision magnetometry exploiting excited state quantum phase transitions: Introduction

 Estimation theory identifies resources useful for precision measurements of parameters encoded in system states.
 Of paramount importance is quantum metrology which seeks genuinely quantum enhancements \cite{Helstrom,Holevo1982,wiseman_quantum_2009,Paris2009,Degen2017,Braun2018}, and also applies to definitions of measurement units \cite{Gobel2015,Nawrocki2015}: the current standards for electrical resistance and mass rely on the quantum Hall effect and the Planck constant, and nowadays atomic clocks achieve better accuracy than the definition of the second \cite{McGrew2018}.
 A versatile metrological framework is magnetometry which benefits from several physical scenarios, from atomic vapor to nuclear magnetic resonance and nitrogen vacancy to semiconductors and superconductors \cite{Degen2017}.
 Industrial applications of magnetometry include non-invasive diagnostics of human organs, non-destructive detection of flaws in materials, localisation of mineral deposits \cite{Nawrocki2015}.

 An experimental challenge consists in reducing systematic errors in order to achieve the so-called shot-noise limit for estimator variances, i.e. $\mathcal{O}(1/N)$, where $N$ is the number of resources, e.g. particles.
 This scaling can be improved with entangled states that are, however, very fragile with respect to noise \cite{Huelga1997,Escher2010,Kolodynski2010}.
 It is therefore a great benefit to stabilise such entangled states \cite{DemkowiczDobrzanski2017,Zhou2018}, or to achieve quantum enhancements without the burden of preparing entangled probes \cite{Braun2018}.
+It is also desirable to investigate metrological schemes suited for several physical platforms and using different physical phenomena in the search for feasible implementations, so called noisy intermediate-scale quantum (NISQ) technologies \cite{Preskill2018,Bharti2022}.

 A central tool in estimation theory is the quantum Fisher information (QFI).
 It is the inverse of the best achievable variance of unbiased metrological schemes that employ operations independent from the parameter to be estimated \cite{Helstrom,Holevo1982,wiseman_quantum_2009,Paris2009}.
-The QFI also characterises phase transitions \cite{Gu2010,Braun2018} as it is proportional to the Bures metric in the state space (except for pathological, eliminable singularities \cite{Safranek2017,Zhou2019}).
+The QFI also characterises classical and quantum phase transitions \cite{Gu2010,Braun2018}, dynamical quantum phase transitions \cite{Guan2021,Zhou2023}, as well as phase transitions in steady states of dissipative dynamics \cite{Banchi2014,Marzolino2017,DiCandiaMinganti2023}, as it is proportional to the Bures metric in the state space (except for pathological, eliminable singularities \cite{Safranek2017,Zhou2019}).
 Therefore, the QFI is expected to be much larger, i.e. superextensive, at critical points that separate macroscopically different phases, while it is at most extensive elsewhere.
+For certain topological \cite{Gu2009} and non-equilibrium \cite{Banchi2014,Marzolino2017} phase transitions, the QFI can also be superextensive within an entire phase.
+All the aforementioned paradigms for phase transitions have then potential applications in precision metrology.

 A class of phase transitions little studied under this approach \cite{GutierrezRuiz2021,KhaloufRivera2022} consists of the so-called excited state quantum phase transitions (ESQPTs), identified by non-analiticities in the density of Hamiltonian eigenstates \cite{Caprio2008,Cejnar2008,Cejnar2009,Stransky2016,Cejnar2021}.